 Daniel Jonas, Chair

 Daniel Jonas has a professional background in consulting, corporate innovation and venturing, with a particular focus on driving technological and organisational change in complex industrial and societal “systems of systems”.
 He has a 25-year background in interfaith dialogue, with the last decade increasingly involved in initiatives to counter extremism, bigotry, hate speech and the marginalisation of women and minorities.
-He has built a reputation as a regularly published commentator, critic and influencer, recently becoming a Senior Fellow of the “radical centre” thinktank, Radix.
-He is a well-known figure on the Jewish cultural scene, as both the founder of the critically-acclaimed Sephardic world music group Los Desterrados and the new JudeoArabic ensemble 3yin.
+He has built a reputation as a regularly published commentator and analyst, recently becoming a Senior Fellow of the “radical centre” thinktank, Radix.
+He is a well-known figure on the Jewish cultural scene due to his work in Sephardic and JudeoArabic music.

 Yehudis Fletcher, Founder

 Yehudis has a background in project management and development.
 She works as an ISVA for Migdal Emunah and is a student of Social Policy at Salford University.
 Yehudis began writing as a child and is now a regular contributor to community papers.
 In 2018, her poem ‘Kinah: from a survivor of child sexual abuse’ won the Simon Rockower award.

 Yehudis took part in the Susi Bradfield women’s Leadership Program at LSJS, is a graduate of the UJIA’s Manchester Leadership Program, and is on the current cohort of the Dangoor Senior Leadership Program.
 She is s graduate of social policy at Salford University, and is a research fellow at the University of Kent.